$ ./a.out

 git

 What is ‘git‘?
 Git is a version control system.
 What that means is git stores the entire history of a directory.
 We refer to the directory as a repository.
 So what do you need to know is a few things.
 First, create your repository with the repo creator.
 If you haven’t already signed into enterprise GitHub, make sure to do so otherwise your repository won’t be created for you.
-After that, that means your repository is created on the server.
+After that, your repository is created on the server.
 Git is a decentralized version control system, meaning that you’ll need to get a repository onto your VM.
 We can do this with a clone.
 Whatever you do, do not go through the README.md tutorial.

 $ git clone https://github.com/illinois-cs-coursework/fa23_cs341_<netid>